Meet a Dragon: Jay Nallapothula

 Describe your professional journey.
 How did you find your way to Komodo Health?

 Early in my career, I worked for a hard disk startup.
 After it was acquired by a larger company, one of my favorite colleagues, a mentor of mine, joined Komodo Health.
-At the time, there were only four “dragons” and my mentor encouraged me to consider joining this early-stage company.
+At the time, there were only four “Dragons” and my mentor encouraged me to consider joining this early-stage company.
 Soon after, I visited the office and met with everyone including the founders, Web and Arif.
 After speaking with the small but mighty team, I found myself drawn to the mission and the opportunity at large.
 As a fairly new developer, I was enticed by the vast learning opportunities the role presented and the value I could bring to the table.

 In the beginning, it felt like working on a passion project with new friends.
 There were many late-night pizza orders while trying to get our code to work.
-Over the years, we’ve matured and experienced a lot of growth, including new dragons, offices, and entire new departments.
+Over the years, we’ve matured and experienced a lot of growth, including new Dragons, new offices, and entire new departments.
 But one thing that has not changed is the company’s core identity of mission-driven innovation.
 We never settle for anything less than awesome, and we continue to focus on the same north star that guided us four years ago: to reduce the burden of disease.
 As a creator, I appreciate working in a place that continues to foster creativity.

 What projects have you worked on?
 Can you describe one that you are most proud of?

-As the fifth dragon, I’ve had the opportunity to wear many hats over the years.
+As the fifth Dragon, I’ve had the opportunity to wear many hats over the years.
 I worked on back-end API development, DevOps C, QA, and front end projects.

 In June 2017, I worked on Aperture 2.0.
 We were tasked with creating the new skin and personality for Aperture—Komodo’s first SaaS product.
 We were able to complete it in six months, which was a big push for our small team.
 But no launch is without drama, right?
 On launch day, we were ready to celebrate all of our hard work but then we found a last-minute bug in a critical component of the product interface.
 The whole team jumped in to form an assembly line to code and QA, and after a few tries, we were able to fix it.
 We began working at 8 AM and completed the launch at 9 PM.
 We popped some well-deserved bottles of champagne that night.